iappyx/Instrumenta/README.md

 - Ticks and crosses
 - Harvey Balls

+# Platform support
 All functions supported in Windows.

-The add in will work in OS X, but some features are currently limited.
+The add in will work in OS X, with some minor issues:
+* Some icons will not show correctly in the ribbon (underlying functionality will work)
+* Export to E-mail (as PPT or PDF) is not yet supported

 # Feature requests and contributions
 I am happy to receive feature requests and code contributions!
 Let's make the best toolbar together.
 For feature requests please create new issue and label it as an enhancement (https://github.com/iappyx/Instrumenta/issues/new/choose).
 If you want to contribute, please make sure that the code can be freely used as open source code.